 Placing High Power Components

 High current electronic components like microcontrollers can generate a significant amount of heat.
-It is a good idea to mount these components near the center of the board.
+It is a good idea to mount these components near the center of the board when laying out your printed circuit board design.
 This is especially true for semiconductor components that use a PowerPAD style package.